 "We have a soda machine in the back," the woman said, standing up.

 The man shook his head and spoke firmly.
 "No you're not, you're too pale, you could have low blood sugar."

 I frowned but I didn't have the energy to argue, I was still too groggy.
-I didn't have diabetes, that was ridiculous.
+I didn't have diabetes, which was ridiculous.
 I'm only 18.
-Diabetes happens to folks that are much older.
+Diabetes happens to people who are much older.

 "Are you diabetic?" the woman asked, as I gulped down the soda as if it were the elixir of life.

 "I don't think so," I said.
 "My mom is but ..."

 "Then you may be as well," she said.
 "This could be one of the diabetes warning signs, and it can be genetic you know."

 Diabetes is now the leading cause of death in Mexico.
 It is the leading cause of blindness and Chronic Kidney Disease in the United States.